TheOdinProject/curriculum/ruby/object_oriented_programming_basics/managing_ruby_projects.md

 puts "It ain't easy bein' green...".colorize(:green)
 ```

 You're probably itching to see all those colours, so run your file with `ruby main.rb` to see them... or rather, a `LoadError`.
-Right—you need to <span id="install-gem">install that gem first!</span> Do that with `gem install colorize` and you'll see RubyGems in action.
+Right—you need to install that gem first!
+Do that with `gem install colorize` and you'll see RubyGems in action.
 Your system now has access to the `Colorize` gem!

 Wait, *your system*—what about others who would like to use your code?
 Yeah, they would also need to `gem install` it—no big deal.

 But what if you have dozens of gems?
 How do you ensure that the versions you use are the same version others download?
 This sounds rather tedious.
 Enter: Bundler.
 It's another gem, part of RubyGems, but released independently.

-<span id="bundler">Bundler allows you to declare what gems your project needs—down to their version.</span> As for others, Bundler allows them to take that declaration, a simple file called `Gemfile`, and use it to install those gems in a quick `bundle install`.
+Bundler allows you to declare what gems your project needs—down to their version.
+As for others, Bundler allows them to take that declaration, a simple file called `Gemfile`, and use it to install those gems in a quick `bundle install`.

-Since gem installs are global, <span id="bundle-exec">you need a way to run only those particular gem versions that are declared in the `Gemfile`.</span> You can do that by using `bundle exec` followed by a command you want to execute—most likely `bundle exec ruby foo.rb`.
+Since gem installs are global, you need a way to run only those particular gem versions that are declared in the `Gemfile`.
+You can do that by using `bundle exec` followed by a command you want to execute—most likely `bundle exec ruby foo.rb`.

 Let's make sure whoever wants to use our script can do so: